yoola/GasSensor_Arduino/README.md

 # GasSensor_Arduino

-Read the documentation pdf for a description of the project
+Read the documentation pdf for a description of the project.

 This repository contains the code for a Arduino version on the computer:
  - run the code in the folder alcohol_sensor/processing/AlcSensor_PC/AlcSensor_PC.pde